EYBlockchain/starlight/WRITEUP.md

 For our current phase of work, we're only planning on supporting `uint256` and `address` basic types, and `mapping`.
 (So no arrays or structs yet, and certainly no dynamic arrays, because we're dealing with snarks).

-Consider this incomplete `.zsol` contract:
+Consider this incomplete `.zol` contract:

 ```solidity
 contract MyContract {